lampager/lampager-cakephp2/README.md

     ]);
 }

-// If the next_cursor exists, there is a next page if ($posts->hasNext) {
+// If there is a next page, print pagination link if ($posts->hasNext) {
     echo $this->Html->link('Next >>', [
         'controller' => 'posts',